BojanSof/stm32f4x1-cpp-libs/readme.md

-# Embedded systems design and programming based on STM32 MCU
+# Embedded systems design and programming using STM32 MCU

 ## Learning roadmap